ShiminTu/MUSA611-Final-Project/readme.md

 - What kinds of shipping services can I choose?
 - Where are those shipping facilities?
-- Which shipping facilities is closest to me?
+- Which shipping facility is closest to me?
 - How can I contact them?
-- When can I send a pacakge?
+- When can I send a package?
 - ...

-In order to tackle those problems and provide shipping instrustions for residents in Philadephia especially who are coming here for the first time, I am going to develop a web page where people can not only have an understanding about shipping facilities in Philadelphia, but also find the most appropriate shipping facilities based on filtering!
-The web can also be played as guidance for people whose jobs heavily relying on shipping when they are planning to rent a house.
+In order to tackle those problems and provide shipping instructions for residents in Philadephia, especially those who are coming here for the first time, I am going to develop a web page where people can not only have an understanding of shipping facilities in Philadelphia but also find the most appropriate shipping facilities based on filtering!
+The web can also be played as guidance for people whose jobs heavily rely on shipping when they are planning to rent a house.

 ## Project Plan

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.
+- A map showing the distribution of all shipping facilities and their specific information in Philly.
+- A set of pages showing the information of shipping facilities of each community.
+- A web page where users can filter shipping facilities based on zip, type of shipping service, available time, census tract...
+- A web page that will recommend several closest shipping facilities based on users' location.
+Users can also input any places of interest.
+- Present the distance between users' location and shipping facilities, and maybe provide short guidance on how to get there.
+- Present the number of shipping facilities per capita of each census tract with another layer presenting the median household income.
+- ...

 ## Data Source